At D’Eyncourt, through our curriculum, we foster an ethos of high expectations and aspirations to ensure all children achieve their full potential.

 Intent: what are we trying to achieve with our curriculum?

+At D’Eyncourt, we have high expectations for all of our children.
+We expect children to achieve the best they can using the tools and support we provide.
+All children should have high aspirations and we want to encourage them to become resilient learners.
+Children at D’Eyncourt have a love for learning and they work well with teachers and support staff to achieve their full potential.
 The aim of our curriculum is for pupils to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education.
 We want all children to leave our school as independent learners with self-belief and an abiding respect for others.
 We aim to instil a life-long love for learning and a strong grounding for future success.

 Implementation: how do we deliver our curriculum?

 At D’Eyncourt Primary School, we offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
 The curriculum incorporates the statutory requirements of the National Curriculum and other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.